matiasbellidor/matiasbellidor/README.md

 ## 🧭 Executive Summary

-I'm an **Actuarial Science** student at UBA (Buenos Aires) building at the intersection of **Data Science, AI engineering, and business strategy**.
+I'm an **Actuarial Science** student at FCE-UBA (University of Buenos Aires) building at the intersection of **Data Science, AI engineering, and business strategy**.
 I don't just analyze data — I extract the decisions hidden inside it.

 My work connects statistical and quantitative modeling with real business problems: identifying patterns in complex datasets, translating them into actionable insights, and engineering the automated systems that act on those insights at scale.
 From linear-programming optimizers to LLM-powered workflows, every project I build starts with a business question and ends with a measurable outcome.